 The ALN Act creates a single legislative system for supporting children and young people aged between 0 to 25 years who have ALN.
 This is instead of the two separate systems currently operating to support children and young people of compulsory school age who have SEN, and young people in further education who have LDD.

-The new system replaces existing support plans (including Statements of SEN, individual education plans (IEPs) for learners on school action/school action plus and Learning and Skills Plans for post-16 learners) with a new statutory plan called an Individual Development Plan (IDP).
-If it is decided that a child in Wales, of compulsory school age and below, has ALN, they will be entitled to an IDP, no matter where they are educated.
+The ALN system replaces existing support plans (including statements of SEN, individual education plans (IEPs) for learners on school action/school action plus and Learning and Skills Plans (LSPs) for post-16 learners) with an IDP.
+Where it is decided a child or young person, up to the age of 25, has ALN, they will generally be entitled to an IDP, no matter where they are educated.
 Question 3 above describes when, and how, the ALN system will go live for specific groups of children.

-5. What is an IDP and how does it differ to a Statement?
+5. What is an IDP and how does it differ to a statement?

-In England, the Children and Families Act 2014 reformed the SEN system and introduced new statutory plans called ‘Education Health and Care Plans’ (EHCPs) – however, these are only for learners with severe and complex needs (i.e. equivalent to Statements).
-In Wales, the ALN system will extend rights to statutory plans to all learners with ALN, not limited to only those with the most severe or complex needs.
+In England, the Children and Families Act 2014 reformed the SEN system and introduced new statutory plans called Education Health and Care Plans (EHCPs), however, these are only for learners with severe and complex needs (for example, equivalent to statements).
+In Wales, the ALN system extends rights to statutory plans to all learners with ALN, having an IDP is not limited to only those with the most severe or complex needs.

 7. What role do children, their parents, and young people have in the process of identifying and supporting ALN in the new system?